Did you know, there are likely to be more “Long-COVID” sufferers without a positive test than there are with one!

 - Quantify the effects COVID-19 has had on you.

-- Screen to rule out any other conditions that may be affecting you.
+- Screen to rule out any other conditions that may be giving you your symptoms, unrelated to Long-Covid.

 Symptoms vary between each individual, therefore, all treatment plans are bespoke to you.